 Bruising and bleeding

-Nab-paclitaxel can lower the number of platelets in your blood – this is called thrombocytopenia.
-This can cause you to bruise more easily than normal, and you may be more likely to have nosebleeds or bleeding gums.
-Speak to your chemotherapy team straight away about any of these side effects.
+Nab-paclitaxel can lower the number of platelets in your blood.
+This is called thrombocytopenia.
+You may bruise more easily than normal, and you may be more likely to have nosebleeds or bleeding gums.
+If you have a nosebleed that does not stop after five minutes, call the emergency number.

 Loss of appetite